hemantsai17/Recipe_app/README.md

  ## Architecture
  The Food Recipe App is built on a client-server architecture, where the client represents the mobile application running on users' devices, and the server hosts the application's backend and database.
  ### Client-Side Components:
+ User Interface (UI): The app's UI is designed with a focus on simplicity, intuitive navigation, and engaging visuals.
+It follows modern design guidelines and responsive layouts to ensure a seamless user experience across different devices.

+Frontend Framework: The frontend is built using a popular framework like React Native or Flutter, allowing developers to write code once and deploy it for both iOS and Android platforms.

+Authentication: The app incorporates secure authentication mechanisms, such as OAuth or JSON Web Tokens (JWT), to ensure that only authorized users can access their accounts and personalized content.

+API Request Handling: The client communicates with the server through well-defined API endpoints to fetch recipes, search for specific dishes, and perform other necessary actions.

+### Design:
+   The design of the Food Recipe App revolves around user experience, content presentation, and accessibility.
+It is vital to create a visually appealing and intuitive interface to keep users engaged and facilitate easy navigation.

 ## Available Scripts

 In the project directory, you can run: